athomasq/athomasq.github.io/categories/work/work.md

 ### Professional Career

-I work at the intersection of data, markets, and technology.
+I work at the intersection of **data, markets, and technology**.
 Here are a few things I've done:

 🚀 Founded Quandl, a SaaS-enabled B2B marketplace for data.
 We pioneered the category of [alternative data for finance](https://en.wikipedia.org/wiki/Alternative_data_(finance)), changing the industry along the way.
 Quandl was acquired by Nasdaq in 2018 in a successful and substantial exit.